Almost-BPS solutions in multi-center Taub-NUT: Acknowledgements

-{\bf{ {Acknowledgements}}}
+The not-null solutions for $\omega$ are presented below.
+The first option for the $\pm$ sign represent the solutions for $\theta=0$, while the second option for the sign represent solutions for $\theta=\pi$:

+\section{Acknowledgements}

-This work was done under the supervision of Prof. I. Bena of IPhT, CEA, Saclay and C.R. is thankful for the kind hospitality of CEA, Saclay, where part of this work was completed.
+This work was initiated under the supervision of Prof. I. Bena of IPhT, CEA, Saclay and C.R. is thankful for the kind hospitality of CEA, Saclay, where part of this work was completed.
 C.R. acknowledges a POS-DRU European fellowship.
-We thank Prof. N. Warner for introducing C.R. to this subject and Dr. C. Ruef and Prof. M. Visinescu for helpful discussions.
+We thank Prof. N. Warner for introducing C.R. to this subject and Dr. C. Ruef and Prof. M. Vi\c{s}inescu for helpful discussions.